 Myths About Cast Iron (What Not to Believe)

-You can't cook acidic foods in non-enameled cast iron.
+You can't cook acidic foods on seasoned cast iron.
 False!
 If cast iron is well-seasoned, there's no iron in contact with your food, so you can cook acidic foods in cast iron.
 However, acidic foods--like tomato sauce--will take a toll on the seasoning, especially if you're doing a long cook such as a braise.
 This is why we recommend enameled cast iron for Dutch ovens.
 But for short to medium cooking times, go ahead and use your cast iron skillet for acidic foods.

 You can't use soap when you wash cast iron.
 False!
-You actually can use soap when you wash your cast iron skillet.
+You can use soap when you wash your cast iron skillet.
 However, soap will take a toll on the seasoning, so use it sparingly.
 And try to avoid de-greasers if possible, opting instead for a natural soap (like castille).

 Cast iron heats very evenly.
 False!
 (And you hear this one all the time.)
 Cast iron actually heats very unevenly.
 Its structure is rough and brittle, and heat passes through it in fits and starts.
 So, uneven heating.
 Yet once heated through (always allow several minutes of preheating before using your cast iron skillet!), cast iron retains heat like nothing else can.
 Literally: Cast iron hangs onto heat better than any other cookware material in existence.
 This heat retention is cast iron's true magnificence, and the property that makes it so great for searing, deep frying, and most everyday skillet tasks.